Dolivent/Twitter-Discord-Stock-Ticker-Compiler/README.md

 TOKEN = "NDcyMTMzNjQz8xqOd-rsCo" #https://discordhelp.net/discord-token https://www.youtube.com/watch?v=tI1lzqzLQCs
 #the above are dummies. replace with your own keys and target twitter IDs (of feed you would like to extract from)```

+#Other
 Discord extractor forked from @moxniso (https://github.com/moxniso/guildsaver).
 Main changes are:
 1. Currently, the channels that I want to extract from are fixed, so they are hard coded in.
+Doesn't work if there are channels that you dont have access too.
 2. Only pulls messages from the last 2 days (and tomorrow to adjust for different timezones)
 3. File destination directory that the compiled discord text file is moved to is hard coded